 When was protection from sexual orientation hate crime introduced?

-Protection from hate crime for LGBT people has followed on behind protections on more established grounds, such as sex and race.
-LGBT people experience high levels of hate crime.
+Protection from hate crime for LGBT+ people has followed protections on other grounds.
+LGBT+ people experience high levels of hate crime.
 It has taken years and much campaigning for the law to do something about this.

 The Criminal Justice Act 2003 came into force in April 2005.
 The Act instructed courts to recognise hostility at the time of an offence.
 That included hostility to someone of a particular sexual orientation or who is transgender.

 Hate crimes in the UK against LGBT+ people are legislated against on the grounds of actual or percieved sexual orientation or transgender identity.
 When a person who has experienced a crime they believe to have happened because of hate it should be recorded as such, it is up to the investigation team to find and prove the evidence.
 Once provided the evidence will then be considered in a court of law and can affect the sentence.

 Hate crimes are acts of violence or hostility directed at people because of who they are or who someone thinks they are.